Oklahoma coach Lon Kruger retires after 35-year career

 - Oops!Something went wrong.Please try again later.

-OKLAHOMA CITY (AP) Oklahoma coach Lon Kruger announced his retirement on Thursday, culminating a 35-year career that included taking five different schools to the NCAA Tournament - with two of them reaching the Final Four - and more than 650 career wins.
+OKLAHOMA CITY – Oklahoma coach Lon Kruger announced his retirement Thursday, ending a 35-year career that included taking five schools to the NCAA Tournament – with two of them reaching the Final Four – and more than 650 career wins.

-Kruger, 68, led Florida to the national semifinals in 1994 and Oklahoma to the same spot in 2016.
-He is the only coach to lead five different programs to NCAA Tournament wins -- Oklahoma, Kansas State, Florida, Illinois and UNLV.
+The 68-year-old Kruger led Florida to the national semifinals in 1994 and Oklahoma to the same spot in 2016.
+He is the only coach to lead five programs to NCAA Tournament wins — Oklahoma, Kansas State, Florida, Illinois and UNLV.

 He led the Sooners to a 195-128 record in 10 years and reached seven of the past eight NCAA tournaments.
 In his final season at Oklahoma, the Sooners went 16-11 and ended with a loss to top-seeded Gonzaga in the second round on Monday.